Lebanon Human Rights 2017 Report April 2018

 The Ministry of Social Affairs and the National Council of Disabled are responsible for protecting the rights of persons with disabilities.
-According to the president of the Arab Organization of Disabled People, little progress has been made since the law on disabilities was passed in 2000.
-Approximately 100 relatively active but poorly funded private organizations made most of the efforts to assist persons with disabilities.
+According to the president of the Arab Organization of Disabled People, little progress had occurred since parliament passed the law on disabilities in 2000.

 Other Societal Violence or Discrimination